Vivek-Wanjari/Projects/Food Delivery/README.md

 Online Food Ordering System<br>
 This project is a React-based web application for ordering food online.
-Users can browse through different food categories, add items to their cart,<br>
+Users can browse through different food categories,<br>
-and proceed to checkout to place orders.
+add items to their cart, and proceed to checkout to place orders.
 The system also includes authentication functionality for user login and signup.<br>
 <br>
 Features<br>
 User Authentication: Users can sign in or sign up to access the system.<br>